Goal of Lab 5:

 C. Formant transition durations: Onsets vs. Codas

-Figure 5.1: Formant transition in onset position
+Figure 5.1: An example of formant transition in onset position

-Figure 5.1: Formant transition in onset position
+Figure 5.1: An example of formant transition in onset position

-Figure 5.2: Formant transition in coda position
+Figure 5.2: An example of formant transition in coda position

-Figure 5.2: Formant transition in coda position
+Figure 5.2: An example of formant transition in coda position

 LAB 5 REPORT